jth9819/spell-checker/README.md

 # About the Project
 This program was written for a project in my Advanced Computer Programming Course in my Fall 2021 semester.
 This project focuses heavily on reading and writing from/to files.
-The purpose of this program is to type into a text area, check it against a dictionary file, and offer suggested words if the text area contains misspelled words.
+The purpose of this program is to type into a text area, check it against a dictionary file, and offer suggested words if the opened file contains misspelled words.

 # Installation and Execution
 * Clone repo to local machine